 Yamaha’s most popular speaker was a passive design, requiring an amplifier to reach 50 Watts.
 The overall frequency range of the monitors sat between 60 Hz and 20 kHz.
 As stated, NS10s have a hump in the midrange.
 Specifically, it’s a +5 dB at 2 kHz with the bottom end begging to roll off at 200 Hz.
 This range creates an open band that highlights some of the most problematic and ugly frequencies in a mix.

-There were numerous version of the NS10 that were launched after Yamaha realised no one was using their speakers to play records.
+There was numerous versions of the NS10 that were launched after Yamaha realised no one was using their speakers to play records.
 In 1987 the NS-10M Studio and NS-10M Pro were introduced, with the pro coming with an updated speaker grill.
 A further revised version was orientated horizontally and had an improved tweeter and crossover to fix the treble issues.
 Connection terminals were upgraded, the cabinet overall was made sturdier and overall power was increased to 120w.

 The NS10 Legacy